All Blacks, France to renew rivalry at the Rugby World Cup - WHIZ News

 “Why not?”
 Galthie said.
 “They’re a beautiful team.
 Everyone in rugby loves New Zealand, the All Blacks.
 It would be so exciting.”

-There was added poignancy in the teams being drawn together just weeks after the death of former France winger Christophe Dominici, whose brilliant try helped turn the tide against the All Blacks in their classic 1999 semifinal at Twickenham.
+There was added poignancy in the teams being drawn together just weeks after the death of former France winger Christophe Dominici, whose brilliant try helped turn the tide against the All Blacks in their classic semifinal at Twickenham 21 years ago.

 New Zealand has never lost a pool match at a Rugby World Cup.
 France should benefit from playing at home, and is on the rise with one of the most talented young squads in the international game.